How to know if an electrical job actually made money

 Multiply cost per hour × verified hours on the job.
 Verified means from digital time entries, daily logs, or your lead guy's sign-off — not "about eight hours" written on Friday.
 Rounding errors add up across a crew all week.

-Break hours down by phase if you estimated that way — rough vs trim vs final.
+Break hours down by phase if you estimated that way — by the milestones your contract is structured around.
 "Rough ran long" teaches you something different than "everything drifted evenly."

 Materials: kill the 'I'll remember it' habit

 Receipt photos, job-coded purchase orders, or a running material list beat memory every time.
-The killer is the small trips: breakers, boxes, MC cable you grabbed because the rough-in changed.
+The killer is the small trips: fittings, fasteners, supplies you grabbed because the scope changed mid-job.
 They seem cheap per run.
 They're not cheap per job.

 Pick one habit the crew can actually keep: photo every supplier ticket to a job folder, or put one person in charge of logging material pulls daily.
 Consistency beats perfection.
 Missing 10 percent of receipts still beats missing 40 percent.

-If you buy on a house account, reconcile it to the job weekly — not at month-end when nobody remembers which address got the vapor barrier circuit.
+If you buy on a house account, reconcile it to the job weekly — not at month-end when nobody remembers which address got the late change order.
 Ask your supplier to put the job name on invoices.
 That one line saves hours.

 What good margin looks like for electrical work

-Gross margin on well-run residential and light commercial electrical jobs typically lands around 35–55 percent.
+Gross margin on well-run residential and light commercial project work typically lands around 35–55 percent.
 If you're regularly under 30 percent, something is off — your estimate, your execution, or your scope control.

 Track estimated margin at bid vs actual margin at close.
 A five-point miss on ten jobs is usually an estimating or field execution pattern.
 A twenty-point miss on one job is usually a scope problem — or worse.
 You can't tell which without the numbers.